cryptotech6453/pbob-ui/README.md

 # pbob-ui
-Interface for investors and players
+Interface for investors and players (Poker Backing on Blockchain)